kheller18/data-structures-algorithms/questions/frontEnd.md

     + While native apps are written to run on mobile devices, PWAs are written to run inside a web browser.
 Native apps are developed with the programming languages of each platform (Objective-C and Swift for iOS and Java for Android), whereas, PWA uses HTML, CSS, and JavaScript.

 7. What is GraphQL?
-    + GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.
+    + `GraphQL`: is a query language for APIs and a runtime for fulfilling those queries with your existing data.
 GraphQL provides a complete and understandable description of the data in your API, gives clients the power to ask for exactly what they need and nothing more, makes it easier to evolve APIs over time, and enables powerful developer tools.

 8. What is the difference between RESTful APIs and GraphQL?
     + GraphQL is an application layer server-side technology which is developed by Facebook for executing queries with existing data.
 REST is a software architectural style that defines a set of constraints for creating Web services.